hazzaclark/hazzaclark/README.md

 # About Me:

-I'm an aspiring Computer Architect looking to become a Doctor in my relevant field, as such my profiency lies in C/C++ and ASM.
+I'm an aspiring Computer Architect looking to become a Doctor in my relevant field, as such my profiency lies in C/C++ and Assembly.
+My primary skills involve Reverse Engineering, Low Level infrastructures, and understanding of Systems Engineering through Emulation and Disassembly.
-I highly leverage C/ASM for my Low Level endeavours which involve Reverse Engineering, creating Low Level Modifications and infrastructures using that RE knowledge.

 I heavily specialise in the study and understanding of the architectural design of Computers, which allows me to flourish in my works.

-Such is the case with using C and other low level languages, is the need to study the intrinsic nature of how everything works.
-As such, I have become more infatuated with the study into the enigmatic design and intricacies with creating memory-efficient and secure software.

 An area of interest that has caught my eye recently is the technical challenges of compiler theory and static recompilation.
 Working on my [Hitachi SuperH Instruction Decoder](https://github.com/hazzaclark/catherine) has been a testament to that - exploring the concepts of creating a simple and scalable API for decoding and recompiling between architectures.